insani-org/onscripter-en-msys2-configure-makefile/README.md

 ## Guide
 ### MSYS2 Setup
 Install MSYS2 (https://www.msys2.org) and accept the default install location (C:\msys64).
-After you have installed MSYS2, make sure that you are logging into the MINGW64 environment.
-By default MSYS2 launches into the UCRT64 environment, so be careful.
 Once you are in, update MSYS2:

 ```pacman -Syuu```